Guidance

 In Sweden, the EU provisions on species protection from the Birds Directive (2009/147/EC) and the Habitats Directive (92/43/EEG) are mainly transposed to the Species Protection Ordinance (2007:845).
 The Ordinance contains provisions governing capture, killing and taking of species from the wild, trade and other actions involving specimens of animal and plant species in need of protection.

-The interpretation of the species protection provisions has been debated in Sweden recent years.
+2. The interpretation of the species protection provisions are debated in Sweden.
+In 2022, the regulation regarding birds was changed to become closer to that of the Birds directive.
 Today, there is a substantial body of case-law from the Swedish courts, as well as from the Court of Justice of the European Union (CJEU).
-Several of the Swedish court cases concern wind parks and their alleged impact on birds and bats.
+Many of the Swedish court cases concern wind parks and lately forestry.
+Most regard the necessity to have enough knowledge on the protected species in the area, the potential effects and how to mitigate.